 The Razer Huntsman Mini is a much better gaming keyboard than the SteelSeries Apex 3 TKL, but they're different types of keyboards.
 The Razer is a compact 60% mechanical keyboard that's smaller than the TKL-size SteelSeries Apex TKL, which has rubber dome switches.
 The Razer Optical switches available with the Razer keyboard provide a lighter and quicker gaming experience, and it has lower latency.
 The Razer also has individually lit keys, while the SteelSeries is limited to 8 zones of customizable RGB.

-The Razer BlackWidow V3 is better for gaming than the SteelSeries Apex 3 TKL, but they're designed differently.
+The Razer BlackWidow V3 is better for gaming than the SteelSeries Apex 3 TKL.
 The Razer is a full-size keyboard available with two types of mechanical switches, while the SteelSeries is TKL and has rubber dome switches.
-However, the Razer is also available in a TKL size, and the SteelSeries has a full-size variant.
+However, the Razer is also available in a TKL size, and the SteelSeries has a full-size variant as well.
 The mechanical switches on the Razer provide a better gaming and typing experience, and the keyboard has much lower latency.
 It also has better ergonomics because it comes with a wrist rest, and it has individually lit RGB backlighting, while the SteelSeries is limited to 8 lighting zones.